-Their stuffed turk’y cutlets have replaced Tofurky for me at Thanksgiving.
+Their turk’y cutlets have replaced Tofurky for me at Thanksgiving.
 My non-vegetarian husband gives his stamp of approval on these.
 They’re good!

 This meal delivery service that has taught me so much!
 I have learned how to “sweat” eggplant and do tofu right.
 I’ve gotten to try new things like “seared Haloumi.”
 It’s not cheap ($12/plate), but it’s been like a cooking class for me.

 - Fair warning: The recipes are good, but followed exactly may not perfectly suit your tastes.
 I like bold flavors so I always have to add more seasoning than they supply (if they include a spice mix of coriander/cumin/curry – I add more of those spices).